JasonJarvan/EAFT/README.md

 # EAFT
 Emotion Analysier for Text (EAFT) :
-Authors: Sheng Zhao, Yuanzhe Liu, Shuwei Zheng
+Authors: Sheng Zhao(Leader), Yuanzhe Liu, Shuwei Zheng

 1. Introduction:
 A movie comments classifier and predictor where criticisms and applause are clearly presented.
 This classifier has unique features, which can be used to predict the specific score of particular comments from 0 to 10 (which are 'Reject','','Trash(0-2)','','Mediocre(2-4)','','Indifferent(4-6)','','Good(6-8)','','Masterwork(8-10)') and to identify people's feelings and emotions out of 4 (which are 'Fierce','Sadness','Happiness','Reject').
 The accuracy is above 70% according to the tfscore.